 - On July 28th, 1987, a 55 year-old man sustained a fractured hip in a water slide accident.
 He was thrown sideways into the pool at the end of the slide and collided with the concrete spillway at the edge of the pool.
 He died 3 weeks later from complications resulting from the accident.

 - On July 26th, 1992, six were killed and 47 injured when a bus traveling to Action Park on Route 515 overturned and burst into flames.
-This tragedy was not the fault of Great American Recreation and the deaths are not considered Action Park fatalities.
+This tragedy was not the fault of Great American Recreation and the deaths are not considered part of the Action Park fatalities.

 - On July 12, 1994, a 22 year-old man was killed while testing weight variances on the Space Shot prototype for Action Park.